ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 The top 10 mix with deduction is shown in green with an average score of 7628.0, an additional 130 point improvement over the `SALET`/`REAST` deduction strategy!
+Trying to mix in more words (e.g. top 20) seems to have diminishing returns, since introducing less efficient starting words drags the expected score without deductions up.
-This is the strategy I ultimately used in the competition mentioned earlier, [winning with a score of 7574](https://web.archive.org/web/20220628055213/https://botfights.ai/leaderboard/botfights_iv?results=1).
+The top 10 strategy is what I ultimately used in the competition mentioned earlier, [winning with a score of 7574](https://web.archive.org/web/20220628055213/https://botfights.ai/leaderboard/botfights_iv?results=1).

 ## Thoughts

-I haven't looked very closely at this problem since three years ago, which is approximately how long I've procrastinated on doing this writeup.
 If you want to tinker with ideas, I generated all the data for the strategy histograms in this post using [this very adhoc Rust code](https://github.com/ckw017/hyper-wordle).
 Some interesting open questions are:
 * What's the best mix of two starting words (i.e. lowest average score)?
 Intuitively,